Approximately 85-90% of the clinical fellow’s time is committed to direct patient care on the Uveitis Service.

 Research Opportunities and Conferences

 The fellow will have a variety of research opportunities drawing on the extensive resources of the Harvard Department of Ophthalmology and the Harvard Medical School community in general.
 There will also be several clinical trial and basic research opportunities available to the fellow.
 The Uveitis Service participates in various multi-center trials for ocular inflammatory disease therapeutics.
 The fellow will have the opportunity to participate as a co-investigator and attend clinical trial meetings.
 He/she will also have the ability to attend the Harvard Medical School Scholars in Clinical Science Program weekly lecture series which teaches the basics of clinical research, study design, data collection and reporting, statistics, and study design.
-In terms of basic research opportunities, the Schepens Eye Research Institute, which is part of the Harvard Department of Ophthalmology and is located near the Mass.
+In terms of basic research opportunities, the Schepens Eye Research Institute of Mass.
+Eye and Ear, which is part of the Harvard Department of Ophthalmology and is located near the Mass.
 Eye and Ear, has an exceptional ocular immunology program.
 Ongoing research projects at Schepens focus on cellular and cytokine regulation of local immune responses in the eye and the characterization of the immunosuppressive and immunoregulating factors within the immune privileged eye.
 The fellow will have the opportunity to work with scientists from Schepens laboratory on basic ocular immunology research according to his/her interests.
 There will be ample choices to become involved in both clinical trial and basic research projects during the fellowship year.

 The uveitis fellows are an important resource for the education of the medical students and residents.
 They have direct interactions in the uveitis clinics, as attendings in the EW, and for emergency uveitis cases in the EW.
 The fellow may provide this service independently, or in collaboration with a Uveitis faculty member, depending upon the complexity of the case and fellow’s level of expertise.